Lok Virsa To Organize Alghoza Learning Classes - UrduPoint

 Lok Virsa To Organize 'Alghoza' Learning Classes

-In order to promote cultural musical heritage and unique talent of the soil, National Institute of Folk and Traditional Heritage (NIFTH) and Echo Records are going to organize classes of "Alghoza learning" a paired woodwind instrument

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Sep, 2021 ) :In order to promote cultural musical heritage and unique talent of the soil, National Institute of Folk and Traditional Heritage (NIFTH) and Echo Records are going to organize classes of "Alghoza learning" a paired woodwind instrument.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Sep, 2021 ) :In order to promote cultural musical heritage and unique talent of the soil, National Institute of Folk and Traditional Heritage (NIFTH) and Echo Records were going to organize classes of "Alghoza learning" a paired woodwind instrument.

 The NIFTH intended to transfer centuries old heritage and musical talent that holds global acclaim and recognition due to its peculiar nature to the next generation.